 Data is the key to smart business decisions.
 And as marketers around the globe respond to changes in consumer behaviour brought on by COVID-19, effectively using data will be crucial to maintaining customer loyalty and driving new revenue streams.

 Brands now capture data from more customer interactions than ever, from apps, websites, and connected devices, and in response to marketing programs like email, social, digital ads, and more.

 With this context in mind, Google partnered with Forrester Consulting to understand how marketers are using digital analytics today and how they want to use digital analytics in the future.
 Forrester surveyed 750 marketing decision-makers from large enterprises across various industries in the U.S., U.K., France, Germany, Australia, and Japan.

 The results revealed that marketing leaders are having difficulty managing the volume of data they’re taking in — and are doing so while making customer privacy and data security a priority.
 To help with these challenges, they believe machine learning will be critical to future success.

-Fewer than half use cross-platform tools
+Fewer than half of marketers use cross-platform analytics tools

 Marketers who feel like they’re struggling to manage, organise, and synthesise all their data certainly aren’t alone.
 More than half of those surveyed say simply managing the volume of data is a huge challenge.1 Their data is siloed with different teams and the analytics tools they’ve used in the past haven’t been able to keep up.